sjbennett123/gloryforthefist/content/rules/formal_magic.md

 ### Golems

-The creation of golems follows the Creation and Summoning rules above in addition to the rules below.
+The creation of golems follows the Creation and Summoning rules above, in addition to the rules below.

 The formal magic will create a golem and place a willing spirit and associated body designated by the caster into the golem.
-If the caster places a simple animal within the golem then the animal need not be willing at all, and the golem is mindless and under the control of the caster.
-If an intelligent spirit and body are placed within a golem then that spirit will be able to command the golem from inside and use all of the golem’s full abilities.
+If the caster places a simple animal within the golem, then the animal need not be willing at all, and the golem is mindless and under the control of the caster.
+If an intelligent spirit and body are placed within a golem, then that spirit will be able to command the golem from inside and use all of the golem’s full abilities.
 The golem will always be recognizable as the spirit who inhabits the golem.
 Note that any attempt to extend the golem through other formal magic casting will fail, consuming the components.
 The golem will cease functioning 5 days after the first command it executes, regardless of whether or not it has been extended.

-In addition to the components, this formal magic requires silver pieces equal to the number of body points divided by ten (round up), which will be incorporated into the body of the golem and is retrievable when the golem is destroyed.
+In addition to the components, this formal magic requires silver pieces equal to the number of body points divided by ten (rounded up), which will be incorporated into the body of the golem and is retrievable when the golem is destroyed.
 On occasion, some or all of the silver will be useless and irretrievable.

-A golem will always be unaffected by Life and Death, and will be considered “Dead” as soon as it reaches zero body points or receives a killing blow, even if it can normally be healed.
+A golem will always be unaffected by Life and Death and will be considered “Dead” as soon as it reaches zero body points or receives a killing blow, even if it can normally be healed.
 If this occurs, any spirit and body that inhabit a Golem will seek resurrection.

 When this formal magic expires, the spirit and body will emerge without the occurrence of a death.
-The body will retain any battle magics that were cast upon the golem, and exhibit wounds identical to the golem’s (i.e., if the golem had a Shield Magic spell and was down by 15 points, the person has a Shield Magic spell and is down by 15 body).
+The body will retain any battle magics that were cast upon the golem and exhibit wounds identical to the golem’s (i.e., if the golem had a Shield Magic spell and was down by 15 points, the person has a Shield Magic spell and is down by 15 body).
 The person will have at least one body point.

 If Destroy Celestial Magic is successfully cast on the golem, the spirit and body will emerge without the occurrence of a death in a similar condition as described above.